 • Step 9: Start to check

 Give the mower a check start.
-If any problem occurs, check all fuse and connections.
+If any problem occurs, check all fuses and connections.

 Precautionary Measures

-- Clean terminals: Use a wire brush and sandpaper to clear away any deposits on the terminals.
+• Clean terminals: Use a wire brush and sandpaper to clear any deposits on the terminals.

 Related Questions

-1. Can you bypass the ignition switch that is broken?
+1. Can you bypass the broken ignition switch?

-Yes, it is possible, but it is generally a more complex process, and it is better to seek professional help while doing so.
-You need to pick the battery and Solenoid wires and strike them together to start the mower.
+Yes, it is possible, but it is generally a more complex process, and it is better to seek professional help.
+You must pick up the battery and Solenoid wires and strike them together to start the mower.

 2. Can you jumpstart a lawnmower with a broken ignition switch?